minio/blog-assets/minio-self-hosted-gitops/README.md

 For more in-depth discussions, questions, or collaboration proposals, reach out to us on the [MinIO Slack channel](https://minio.slack.com).

 Together, let’s enhance the way we deploy and manage MinIO in self-hosted environments, leveraging the power of automation and GitOps practices.

-Thank you for exploring the MinIO Self-Hosted Deployment Assets.
-We’re excited to see how you implement and benefit from these resources in your projects.